How to Export JPGs from Lightroom Classic

 File Settings

-The file settings panel is one we’ll discuss a little more in depth when we’re seeking to strike the balance of quality and file size.
+The file settings panel is one we’ll discuss a more in depth when we’re seeking to strike the balance of quality and file size.
 On this screen, here are my suggestions for each option:

 • Image format: almost always JPEG, particularly if the images are bound for the web